 For conception to occur, sperm must be present in the Fallopian tubes at the moment the egg is released from the ovary.
 Because sperm can only survive for 5-7 days in the female reproductive tract, a woman is really only "fertile" for a short window of time during each month.
 To maximize the chances of getting pregnant, trying to conceive couples must plan to have intercourse on the several days prior to ovulation (and perhaps on the day of ovulation).
 Many women have no trouble identifying their fertile window.
 However, for many other women, ovulation prediction is much more difficult.
 At Fairhaven Health, we provide the tools and information necessary for you to help determine your most fertile days.

 What types of ovulation detection/prediction methods are there?

 There are several ways to detect and/or predict ovulation.
 One method is to take your basal body temperature (also known as your resting temperature) throughout your cycle using a basal thermometer.
+There are now "smart" basal thermometers available that connect directly to your smartphone to make basal charting even easier!
 Charting your basal body temperature can help you detect the shift in temperatures that occurs at the time of ovulation.
 Directly after ovulation, your basal body temperature will typically increase by 0.5 to 1.5 degrees F.